jackdwyer/supervisor-monitor/README.md

-Simple app that allows you to view all distributed supervisord from one location, set up from a config file
+Simple app that allows you to view all distributed supervisord clients from one location, set up from a single config file

+uses:
+flask
+xmlrpclib
+css/styling from supervisor